If you have been diagnosed with Legionnaires’ disease, a form of pneumonia, your illness was preventable and you deserve compensation.

 - the building with the contaminated water source is found or

 - the person who died was only at one location (hospital, nursing home, etc.) for the week prior to onset of illness.

 In addition to our many other cases, our lawyers recently settled a wrongful death case against the owner of a national hotel chain.
 A few days after our client and his wife had visited the hotel, she began to get sick.
 It was soon clear that she had pneumonia and was fighting for her life.
 Sadly, she lost the battle.
-Her husband hired attorneys Fred Pritzker and Eric Hageman to help him.
-They found out that the hotel had been notified its water system was contaminated with Legionella bacteria (the pathogen that causes Legionnaires’), but had done nothing about it.
-Fred and Eric helped the client get a multimillion-dollar settlement, thereby holding the owners accountable for our client’s tragic loss of his spouse.
+Her husband hired our Legionnaires disease attorneys to help him.
+We found out that the hotel had been notified its water system was contaminated with Legionella bacteria (the pathogen that causes Legionnaires’), but had done nothing about it.
+Our legal team helped the client get a multimillion-dollar settlement, thereby holding the owners accountable for our client’s tragic loss of his spouse.

 What Compensation Can I Get for a Personal Injury Claim?

 If a patient survives, that person has a personal injury claim.
 This means he or she can sue for medical expenses, lost income and pain and suffering compensation.

 Our lawyers won a settlement for a woman who suffered Legionnaires’ pneumonia after staying at a resort during a conference.
 She was one of 3 people to get sick in the outbreak.